 What are the healthcare providers doing to improve patient care to differentiate themselves in the new, value-based payment era?
 Are they thinking beyond online portals which offer just administrative convenience?
 How are they using emerging technologies such as AI and Robotic Process Automation to improve patient experience and healthcare outcomes?

-Ben Patel is the Chief Information Officer (CIO) at Sinai Health System in Chicago.
-Mr. Patel is responsible for developing information technology strategy for Sinai that aligns with business needs covering all areas of health care technolo...
+Ben Patel serves as the Chief Information Officer (CIO) at Cone Health.
+Ben is responsible for developing and executing information technology strategy for Cone Health that aligns with business needs covering all areas of health care techno...
 More View all posts

-Ben Patel is the Chief Information Officer (CIO) at Sinai Health System in Chicago.
-Mr. Patel is responsible for developing information technology strategy for Sinai that aligns with business needs covering all areas of health care technology.
-Mr. Patel has more than 20 years of progressively responsible experience in IT across broad disciplines, including infrastructure, EMR and clinical systems, research, integration, software development, business intelligence, ERP systems, enterprise architecture, project management, promoting change and digital technology transformation.
+Ben Patel serves as the Chief Information Officer (CIO) at Cone Health.
+Ben is responsible for developing and executing information technology strategy for Cone Health that aligns with business needs covering all areas of health care technology.
+Ben leads an information technology team of more than 320 professionals.
+Ben has more than 20 years of progressively responsible experience in IT across broad disciplines, including infrastructure, EMR and clinical systems, integration, software development, business intelligence, ERP systems, enterprise architecture, governance, promoting change and digital technology transformation.
 He has worked at health care organizations such as Yale New-Haven Health System, University of Chicago and Rehabilitation Institute of Chicago.
-Patel received his Master of Science (MS) degree in computer science from DePaul University and also holds a Master of Business Administration (MBA) from Pittsburg State University.
+Ben received his Master of Science (MS) degree in computer science from DePaul University and also holds a Master of Business Administration (MBA) from Pittsburg State University.
 He is a regular speaker at Becker’s and other health care technology events.
+He earned InfoWorld’s top IT award in 2009.
 Less View all posts

 Jamie Nelson, Vice President and Chief Information Officer, Hospital for Special Surgery